-I am Dr. Kay, Board Certified Behavior Analyst and National Certified School Psychologist.
+I am Dr. Kay, Board Certified Behavior Analyst, Clinical Licensed Psychologist and School Psychologist.
 I have been in the field of Applied Behavior Analysis since 2013 and behavioral health since 2010.
 My goal is to guide parents through their role of being the superhero for the superheroes of tomorrow

 To become a BCBA, individuals must complete specific educational requirements, accumulate supervised experience hours, and pass a certification exam.
 The fieldwork supervision component is a crucial part of the certification process.